z-adams/SUpipeline/README.md

 * `RUN_NTH_SIM`: Used to force only a specific simulation to run in lumerical.
-If you had, say, 100 PENELOPE trajectories and their associated charge generation matrices, and only wanted to run \#37, you would set this variable to 37\.
+If you had, say, 100 PENELOPE trajectories and their associated charge generation matrices, and only wanted to simulate `generation_37.mat`, you would set this variable to 37\.
 Set it to -1 to simulate all trajectories.

 #### Parameters
 * `NUM_PARTICLES`: The number of primary particles (i.e. showers) to simulate